Insurance

 1. How are assessments calculated for the insurance sector?

-FSRA assessment calculations are based on the calculations shown in Rule 2019-001 for Assessments and Fees.
+FSRA assessment calculations are based on the calculations shown in the Assessments and Fees Rule.
 To see the calculation for your specific industry, please refer to the following subsections: Insurance Sector: Subsection 4.1.

 The FSRA assessment is calculated by subsector using the following formula: